All Episodes

 You have to.

-It's it it's time to reprioritize 50-year-old programs that were created and formed during entirely different economic times and entirely different purposes than those to which they've evolved.
+Time to reprioritize 50-year-old programs that were created and formed during entirely different economic times and entirely different purposes than those to which they've evolved.

-This is this is serious, serious stuff here.
+This is serious, serious stuff here.

 The length of time to get back to five or six percent.

-To correct it, we gotta get rid of this guy politically.
+They've got to get rid of this guy politically.

 Export Selection